Current Status: Semi-Hiatus

 - I shall make my designs functional: I will only upload my designs as public after extensive testing to ensure that they could perform their intended function - if a plane drops like a throwing dart after increasing its wing sweep angle, something is definitely not working as intended.

-- My designs shall never damage itself in normal flight: Every design of mine will be tested rigorously to make sure it would not damage itself; clipping should also be minimized unless the part(s) in question is meant to represent "empty space", such as a dark-colored and non-reflective part meant to represent internal volume of a fuselage section or a gun barrel.
+- My designs shall never damage itself in normal flight: Every design of mine will be tested rigorously to make sure it would not damage itself; clipping would also be minimized unless the part(s) in question is meant to represent "empty space", such as a dark-colored and non-reflective part meant to represent internal volume of a fuselage section or a gun barrel.

 - I shall never commit f